 - Diaper cover, diaper cover, diaper cover

-- Limit to not more than 2 additional attendees to the session besides the baby if possible.
+- Limit to not more than 2 additional attendees (you and someone else) to the session besides the baby if possible.

 No matter how your baby reacts the session is going to be GREAT!
 What a perfect way to capture your baby turning one year old and have memories to cherish forever.
 If you have any question or concerns please feel free to contact me.
 I look forward to your baby's cake smash session and I thank you for choosing me to be the photographer to capture such a special time in your family's life!